 “More” and “please” are very abstract words and they are meant to be accompanied with other more descriptive words.

-A child signing “more” with no other sign, or simply saying “more” randomly does not tell you what he wants more of.
+A child signing “more” with no other sign, or simply saying “more” randomly does not tell you what they want more of.

-I also avoid teaching the signs for “yes” and “no” because I would rather my child nod or shake his head as everyone around him will know what that means.
+I also avoid teaching the signs for “yes” and “no” because I would rather my child nod or shake their head as everyone around them will know what that means.

 Of course, as previously mentioned, if teaching ASL as a second language is the goal, then go ahead and teach these signs.

-I recommend you start with concrete signs, so nouns and verbs.
+I recommend you start with concrete signs such as nouns and verbs.

 Here is a list of signs that I like to begin with: